PJWalker/daggerheart/content/Places/Wandering Bay.md

-Where the River [[River Alvi]] meets the ocean.
+Where the River [[Alvi Strait]] meets the ocean.
 Tidal forces are most impactful here, creating a wide region of marshland within the river’s tidal range.
 # Mood Board
 ![[Mouth-1746718586651.webp]]